See who's performing at the 2020 American Music Awards

 Roddy Ricch and The Weeknd led the 2020 AMA nominations, tied with eight nods each including Artist of the Year alongside Justin Bieber, Post Malone and Taylor Swift.
 This year's ceremony will feature several new categories, including new rap and hip-hop honors and several new awards for Latin music.

-Click here to see a full list of 2020 American Music Awards nominees.
+Click here to see a full list of 2020 American Music Awards winners and nominees.

 Don't miss the 2020 American Music Awards on ABC on Sunday, Nov.
 22, at 8 p.m.
 ET/PT, 7 p.m.
 CT.